movementlabsxyz/MIP/MIP/mip-16/README.md

 ## Motivation

 The transaction fees on L2s are multi-dimensional.
 They comprise of _execution fees_, _settlement fees_ and _data availability fees_.
-This MIP describes what the different types of fees are, and how the transaction fees cana be computed.
+This MIP describes what the different types of fees are, and how the transaction fees can be computed.

 ## Scope of this MIP
 This MIP applies to costs/fees **related to executing Move bytecode**.